Hello everybody! It’s time to revisit last month’s quiz, does anybody remember it? Here it is again with the answer to follow:

 Now, a caution.
 When I say a remedy has to match the mentals in a case, we have to be careful.
 The mentals have to be characteristic!
 Now what does that mean?
 What is a characteristic symptom?
 Do you know?
 Let’s see….A characteristic symptom is:

 3. A keynote of a remedy.
-We’ve already given the example of Arsenicum’s thirst for sips at a time; but, what else?
-Well, since we’re talking about Arsenicum, what other keynotes does Arsenicum have?
-Pleading with people not to leave would certainly be one of them, and something we’d jump on right away!
-Arsenicum’s pleas for reassurance, and yet he or she is never reassured; that’s another one!
-Or Arsenicum’s fastidiousness–asking that pictures be straightened or lint be picked up off the floor, or rugs straightened, etc., or Arsenicum’s accusations that people are stealing from him–the nurse is stealing, so-and-so is stealing–should make us consider Arsenicum right away!
+For example, keynotes of Arsenicum: Pleading with people not to leave!
+Pleas for reassurance, Fastidiousness–asking that pictures be straightened or lint be picked up off the floor, or rugs straightened, etc., or Arsenicum’s accusations that people are stealing from him–the nurse is stealing, so-and-so is stealing–should make us consider Arsenicum right away!
 These are all Arsenicum keynotes.

 So, here, in Gabi’s case, the crying is quite striking, isn’t it?
 In fact, it’s quite excessive!
 Our remedy would have to have crying with the pain!